sebsjames/maths/docs/ref/mat44.md

 // m now encodes a rotation about (0,1,0) followed by a translation of (2,0,0)
 ```

-The rotate, prerotate, translate and pretranslate methods have equivalent names to similar functions in Eigen.
+The rotate, prerotate, translate and pretranslate methods have equivalent names to similar functions in Eigen (but *opposite* operation ordering!
+FIXME).

 In addition to rotate and translate functions, `mat44` provides
 `scale` functions: